Special message to all parents of children in our school regarding the Government's Plans for a Phased Return to School

-If you have any questions, concerns, or celebrations to share with us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.
+If you have any questions for us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.
+In the meantime, by all means watch the short video opposite, and find out about us from our VIPs - the children.

 Sue Runciman – Headteacher